-A Machine Catalog Services for Nutanix AHV (Acropolis) Connector Configuration contains the credentials and storage location that the App Layering appliance needs to publish Layered Images to Machine Catalog Services in your Nutanix AHV environment.
+A MCS for Nutanix AHV (Acropolis) connector configuration contains the credentials and storage location that the App Layering appliance needs to publish layered images to MCS in your Nutanix AHV environment.
 This connector does not support Layer creation.

 Before you start

-You may need more than one Nutanix AHV Connector Configuration to access the correct location for each purpose.
-Further, you may want to publish each Layered Image to a location convenient to the systems you will be provisioning with the published image.
-For more about Connectors, and Connector Configurations, see About Connectors.
+You may need more than one Nutanix AHV connector configuration to access the correct location for each purpose.
+Further, you may want to publish each layered image to a location convenient to the systems you will be provisioning with the published image.
+For more about Connectors, and connector configurations, see Connector configurations.

 If this is your first time using App Layering

 When publishing Layered Images to Nutanix AHV, you will need at least one Connector Configuration for each storage location you plan to publish to.
 You can add Connector Configurations when creating an Image Template from which you will publish Layered Images.
 If you don’t yet have the right Connector Configuration for the task, you can create one by clicking New on the Connector wizard tab (see details below).

 Required information for Nutanix AHV connector configuration settings